 A tangible instance of this concept within a realistic environment can provide more clarity.
 When keying the command ‘print(“Hello, world”)’ in the console, the expected outcome should be the appearance of “Hello, world.” on the screen.
 This is a basic principle often taught as the primary step for individuals in the early stages of programming.
 Nevertheless, what is the precise mechanism that allows this command to retain the provided data persistently?
 Can you delve deeper into the exact process involved?

-It is understandable that the solution may not be immediately obvious; however, it is necessary to understand that the print() method consistently produces the same result (“Hello, world.”) in this example.
-This is considered an abstract programme due to its ability to produce the desired result with one line of code, despite its complexity.
-Knowing the inputs will enable you to accurately predict the results.
+It is understandable that a solution may not be immediately apparent; however, it is crucial to acknowledge that the print() method consistently generates the same output (“Hello, world.”) in this instance.
+Despite its complexity, this is deemed a abstract program as it can provide the desired output using only one line of code.
+Understanding the inputs enables accurate predictions of the results.

-Abstraction: The Foundation of Straightforward Program Design
+Abstraction: The Base of Simple Program Design